 Completing a research project on water monitoring and reporting is aimed at improving regional data collection for both rivers and lakes, and improving the application of that monitoring data in practical regional water management.

 Land Information New Zealand

 There is currently no single entity that drives freshwater research for the Upper Clutha catchment.
-WAI Wānaka has developed a research strategy and a community catchment plan which involves working with stakeholders to help deliver the evidence needed to inform and develop effective policy and management actions, to protect the ecosystem health of our deep alpine lakes and their catchments.
+WAI Wānaka has developed a research strategy and a community catchment plan.
+This involves working with stakeholders to help deliver the evidence needed to inform and develop effective policy and management actions.
+Protecting the ecosystem health of our deep alpine lakes and their catchments.